cseelye/rpi-image-builder/README.md

 # rpi-image-builder
 Build customized Raspberry Pi OS images on your x86 desktop/laptop.
 The image builder runs in a container, so there is nothing else to install and it can run on macOS or Linux (and probably Windows, but untested).

 Executing create-image will first build the container image, then execute the container image.
-Inside that image, build-image will run, which will download a base ubuntu image, expand it to add space for customizing, copy the files from the overlay into the image, and execute each script from config-hooks in the image chroot.
-When that is finished, it will save the image and optionally compress it.
+Inside that image, build-image will run, which will download a base ubuntu image, expand it to add space for customizing, copy the files from the overlay into the image, executes each script from outer-hooks, and executes each script from config-hooks in the image chroot.
+Outer hooks run in the context of the container with access to the mounted image, chroot hooks run inside the context of the mounted image chroot.
+When the configuration process is finished, it will save the image and optionally compress it or import it as a docker image on the local system.

-There are two ways to customize the image:
+There are three ways to customize the image:
+* The overlay directory is an exact mapping to the root filesystem in the image; any files you place here will be directly copied into the image in the same location.
-* The configuration hooks are executable fragments that live in config-hooks.
+* The outer configuration hooks are executable fragments that live in outer-hooks.
 Any executable file (or link to one) will be run, in lexical order.
+The hooks are run outside the context of the chroot, with root privileges.
+* The chroot configuration hooks are executable fragments that live in config-hooks.
+Any executable file (or link to one) will be run, in lexical order.
 The hooks are run in the context of the chroot, with root privileges.
-* The overlay directory is an exact mapping to the root filesystem in the image; any files you place here will be directly copied into the image in the same location.

 This is currently setup to use Ubuntu-based images, but could be easily changed to create Rasbian images, or any other linux, by changing the default `BASE_IMAGE` in `build-image` and creating appropriate config-hooks for the distro.
 The master branch is based on Ubuntu 18.04, switch to the ubuntu-20.04 branch to base on Ubuntu 20.04.